Outdoors, Mountain, Nature, Person, Painting, Valley, Landscape, Scenery, Panoramic, Canyon

 • Assess client needs and evaluate usefulness or suitability of resources

-• Establish and maintain excellent working relationships with clients, client families, team member and service providers
+• Work with difficult people; establish and maintain excellent working relationships with clients, client families, team member and service providers

 Selective Preference(s):